 - Avoid direct sunlight and dry the shoes in the shade so that the colors do not fade.

-- Don’t place them directly under a heater in the winter, as the heat can damage the material, such as glue.
+- Don’t place them directly under a heater in the winter, as the heat can damage the material, for example the glue in between layers.

 - Do not put shoes in the dryer, as they can lose their shape and shrink.